Stephen Lisburger, PhD, PI

 Lisberger Lab

 We ask how the brain works when it is working.
 Our goal is to understand the general principles of brain operation, through analysis of a relatively simple sensory-motor system in a complex animal.
-We study the control of eye movements in awake, behaving rhesus monkeys.
-We analyze eye movement behavior quantitatively, we make recordings from one or multiple brain cells during eye movement behavior, and we use theory and computational modeling.
+For many years, we studied the control of eye movements in awake, behaving rhesus monkeys.
+We analyzed eye movement behavior quantitatively, we recorded from one or multiple brain cells during eye movement behavior, and we use theory and computational modeling.

 Selected Recent Publications